-- To purchase new instruments specifically for each year group. - To purchase new storage for the instruments. - To continue to raise the profile of the choir. - To have year groups sing a song that they have learnt, from their music lessons, in singing assembly. - To host the 'Little Big Sing' on an annual basis. - To continue to have workshops for each year group, complementing literacy texts. - To have drumming sessions for vulnerable children.
+- Purchase specific new instruments for each year group to support the 'Jolly Music' scheme. - Raise the profile of the choir and extend the range of opportunities for performance. - Year groups perform a rehearsed song from their music lessons in singing assembly. - Participate in the 'Little Big Sing' on an annual basis. - Enhance the experience of listening to music by creating opportunities to hear live performances.